-Our business and results of operations could be adversely affected if we fail to adequately plan for the succession of our senior management and other key executives.
-Although we have succession plans for key executives, this does not guarantee that they will stay with us.
+Our business and results of operations could be adversely affected if we fail to adequately plan for and successfully carry out the succession of our senior management and other key executives.
+We are subject to extensive laws and regulations, which increase our costs and could restrict the conduct of our business.